-· The educational attainment rate of Whites compared to the next largest ethnic group differs more in Colorado than in any other state in the nation - a 39% gap.

-- For Colorado, this refers to Hispanics, who are also the fastest growing demographic in the state. - · Currently, 6% of Hispanics have an associate's degree and 8% have a bachelor's degree. - Only 9% of Hispanic males in high school today will go on to education after high school.
+- The educational attainment rate of Whites compared to the next largest ethnic group is the second largest in the country a 31% gap, compared to the national average of 19%. - For Colorado, this refers to Hispanics, who are also the fastest growing demographic group in the state. - Currently, 6% of Hispanics have an associate's degree and 8% have a bachelor's degree. - Only 9% of Hispanic males in high school today will go on to education after high school.

-Red- counties with low educational attainment/ low personal wealth Green- counties with high educational attainment/ high personal wealth
+Red-counties with low educational attainment/ low personal wealth Green-counties with high educational attainment/ high personal wealth Source: US Census, 2000 [NOTE: add yellow counties]